tyanai/vManager-Plugin-Jenkins/README.md

 using this userid and the vAPI secret key.

-## vManager Post Build Actions
+## Verisium Manager Post Build Actions

-The vManager Plugin also supports a post-build action that brings:
+The Verisium Manager Plugin also supports a post-build action that brings:

 -   High level view at the  session\'s states launched by the various
     builds:
--   Project level hyperlink that links to vManager Web Regression for the last build available for further analysis
+-   Project level hyperlink that links to Verisium Manager Web Regression for the last build available for further analysis
 -   Fine grained view of the session launched at the build (run) level (in case more than one session was launched during the regression)
--   Build level hyperlink that links to vManager Web Regression for the launched session for further analysis
+-   Build level hyperlink that links to Verisium Manager Web Regression for the launched session for further analysis
--   Adds an ability to embed the vManager Summary Report within Jenkins as part of the build page.
+-   Adds an ability to embed the Verisium Manager Summary Report within Jenkins as part of the build page.
--   Adds an ability to send vManager Summary Report to dynamically selective users at the end of the regression.
+-   Adds an ability to send Verisium Manager Summary Report to dynamically selective users at the end of the regression.

 The action is also available for pipeline usage using the